rockstor/rockstor-jslibs/README.md

 As such this repository, overall, has the license identifier:

-`SPDX-License-Identifier: (MIT AND GPL-2.0-or-later AND Apache-2.0 AND GPL-3.0-or-later AND LGPL-3.0-or-later AND BSD-3-Clause AND ISC)`
+`SPDX-License-Identifier: (MIT AND Apache-2.0 AND GPL-3.0-or-later AND LGPL-3.0-or-later AND ISC)`

 All of which are both FSF Free/Libre, & OSI approved according to:
 [SPDX License List](https://spdx.org/licenses/)